davidtadams/action-logger/README.md

 I am assuming that a library of this sort would be consumed by some sort of package manager, which in this case, I chose to use npm.

 When the assignment says that a user will be making concurrent calls into this library, I am assuming that this means that even though the nature of the library functionality is not inherently asynchronous, it should be asynchronous in order to allow for concurrent calls.
+Therefore, I utilized setTimeout to turn the synchronous nature of adding and retrieving the data into asynchronous code.

+The assignment does not say anything about rounding the averages, but I decided to round the averages that are sent back from getStats to two decimal places.
+This was primarily just to make the response cleaner and could be easily changed as I am not rounding the average that is stored, but only the average that is returned.

 ## Future Considerations